Starfish-develop/Starfish/docs/api/emulator.rst

 The eigenspectra decomposition is performed via Principal Component Analysis (PCA).
 Thankfully, most of the heavy lifting is already implemented by the ``sklearn`` package.

-:func:`Emulator.from_grid` allows easy creation of spectral emulators from an :class:`Starfish.grid_tools.HDF5Interface`, which includes doing the initial PCA to create the eigenspectra.
+:meth:`Emulator.from_grid` allows easy creation of spectral emulators from an :class:`Starfish.grid_tools.HDF5Interface`, which includes doing the initial PCA to create the eigenspectra.

 .. code-block:: python